 “I am a patriot to that,” another added.

 “Me too!”
-As usually, George produced another bottle and started on that one.
+As usual, George produced another bottle and started on that one.
 All through this time, a lone cop walked to the side of George.
 “Driver and registration please,” demanded the official.
 Without warning, Lewis wrenched out a gun and fired onto the cop, who collapsed to the ground.
 In the blink of an eye, the Cadillac sped away.
-All at once the gas gage started to flash.
+All at once, the gas gauge started to flash.
 On the next sign, it read: Glen Town next exit.
 On another sign, it confirmed more: Gas up and eat up at Fast Lennies Dinner and Dash Service Station.

 “Great,” mused the driver.
 “We get to fill this baby up, order some food, and still have time to get away!”